mitKrish/learning-notes/TypeScript/Main.md

 **1. Explicit Type Assignment:**

 * **Definition:**
     * Explicit type assignment involves directly specifying the type of a variable using a type annotation.
-This is done by placing a colon (`:`) followed by the desired type after the variable's name.
 * **Example:**
     * `let myName: string = "John";`
-    * `let age: number = 30;`
-    * `let isTrue: boolean = true;`
-    * In these examples, we are explicitly telling the TypeScript compiler that `myName` should hold a string, `age` should hold a number, and `isTrue` should hold a boolean.
 * **Benefits:**
-    * **Clarity:** Explicit types make the code more readable and understandable, as the intended type of each variable is immediately apparent.
+    * **Clarity:**  more readable and understandable
-    * **Error prevention:** it allows the typescript compiler to more accuratly check for type errors.
+    * **Error prevention:** allows compiler to accuratly check for type errors.
-    * **Maintainability:** Explicit types improve code maintainability by providing clear type information.
+    * **Maintainability:** improve code maintainability by providing clear type information.

 **2. Implicit Type Assignment (Type Inference):**
 * **Definition:**
-    * Implicit type assignment, also known as type inference, occurs when the TypeScript compiler automatically deduces the type of a variable based on its initialized value.
+    * TypeScript compiler automatically deduces the type of a variable based on its initialized value.
-* **Example:**
     * `let myCity = "New York";` // TypeScript infers `myCity` to be a string.
-    * `let count = 10;` // TypeScript infers `count` to be a number.
-    * `let isActive = false;` // TypeScript infers `isActive` to be a boolean.
-    * In these cases, we don't explicitly specify the types.
-TypeScript analyzes the assigned values and infers the appropriate types.
 * **Benefits:**
-    * **Conciseness:** Implicit typing can make code more concise and less verbose.
+    * **Conciseness:** make code more concise and less verbose.
-    * **Reduced boilerplate:** in many instances it reduces the amount of code that a developer has to write.
+    * **Reduced boilerplate:** reduces the amount of code that a developer has to write.
 * **Considerations:**
     * While convenient, implicit typing can sometimes lead to unexpected type inferences, especially in complex scenarios.
     * It is very important to understand that if a variable is declared without being initialized, and without an explicit type, that the typescript compiler will assign the "any" type to that variable.
 This is generally considered bad practice.